Tyler Cyr

-Tyler O'Neil Cyr (born May 5, 1993) is an American professional baseball pitcher in the Los Angeles Dodgers organization.
-He made his Major League Baseball (MLB) debut in 2022 with the Philadelphia Phillies and has also played in MLB for the Oakland Athletics.
+Tyler O'Neil Cyr (born May 5, 1993) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Philadelphia Phillies, Oakland Athletics, and Los Angeles Dodgers.
+He made his MLB debut in 2022 for the Phillies.

 Career

 San Francisco Giants

 Cyr attended John F. Kennedy High School in Fremont, California.
-He enrolled at Skyline College, where he played college baseball as a pitcher for one year, before he transferred to Embry-Riddle Aeronautical University.
+He enrolled at Skyline College, where he played college baseball as a pitcher for one year before he transferred to Embry-Riddle Aeronautical University.

 The San Francisco Giants selected Cyr in the 10th round of the 2015 Major League Baseball draft.
 He made his professional debut with the Arizona League Giants and was promoted to the Single-A Augusta GreenJackets during the season.
 In 2016, Cyr split the year between Augusta and the High-A San Jose Giants, registering a combined 5-4 record and 2.32 ERA with 89 strikeouts in 73.2 innings pitched across 39 appearances.
 In 2017, Cyr played for the Double-A Richmond Flying Squirrels, posting a 5-2 record and 2.19 ERA with 57 strikeouts in 49.1 innings of work.
 He worked primarily as the team’s closer, collecting 18 saves in 47 games.
 After the season, he played in the Arizona Fall League and was selected to play in the Fall Stars Game.

 Cyr only pitched in 8 games in 2018, all for Double-A Richmond, due to injury.
 In 2019, he spent the year with Richmond, also appearing in one game for the Triple-A Sacramento River Cats at the end of the season.
 In 37 games for the Flying Squirrels, Cyr posted a 2.05 ERA with 57 strikeouts and 5 saves in 48.1 innings pitched.
 Cyr did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Cyr spent the 2021 campaign with Triple-A Sacramento.
 In 32 appearances (including two starts), he pitched to a 3-0 record and 4.91 ERA with 49 strikeouts in 36.2 innings of work.
 He elected free agency following the season on November 7, 2021.